Bernard Malamud: Biography

 Starting in 1949, Malamud taught four sections of freshman composition each semester at Oregon State University, an experience fictionalized in his 1961 novel A New Life.
-Because he lacked a PhD, he was not allowed to teach literature courses, and for a number of years, his rank was that of instructor.
-In those days, classes in English and other liberal arts were managed by small departments.
-An early state policy required the university to emphasize engineering, business, and the sciences instead.
+Because he lacked a PhD, he was not allowed to teach literature courses, and for a number of years, his rank was that of instructor; nevertheless, he was promoted to assistant professor in 1954 and became a tenured associate professor in 1958.
 While at OSU, Malamud devoted three days out of every week to his writing, and gradually emerged as a major American author.
 In 1961, he left OSU to teach creative writing at Bennington College, a position he held until retirement.
-In 1967, he was made a member of the American Academy of Arts and Sciences.
+He was elected to the American Academy of Arts and Sciences in 1967.

-In 1942, Malamud met Ann De Chiara (November 1, 1917 – March 20, 2007), an Italian-American Roman Catholic, and a 1939 Cornell University graduate.
-They married on November 6, 1945, despite the opposition of their respective parents.
+In 1942, Malamud met Ann De Chiara (November 1, 1917 – March 20, 2007), an Italian American Roman Catholic, and a 1939 Cornell University graduate.
+Despite the opposition of their parents (prompting their relocation from Brooklyn to Greenwich Village), they married on November 6, 1945.
 Ann typed his manuscripts and reviewed his writing.
-Ann and Bernard had two children, Paul (b.
+They had two children, Paul (b.
 1947) and Janna (b.
 1952).
 Janna is the author of a memoir about her father, titled My Father Is A Book.

 Malamud was Jewish, an agnostic, and a humanist.

-Malamud died in Manhattan on March 18, 1986, at the age of 71.
+He died in Manhattan (where he had maintained a winter residence at the Upper West Side's Lincoln Towers since 1972) on March 18, 1986, at the age of 71.
 He is buried in Mount Auburn Cemetery in Cambridge, Massachusetts.
 In his writing, Malamud depicts an honest picture of the despair and difficulties of the immigrants to America, and their hope of reaching their dreams despite their poverty.